maekee/Python/README.md

 # Python Repository
-I am learning Python and will post code/modules/packages here that i think is worth sharing.
+Have played with Python once or twice.
+Place random stuff here